sketch7/ngx.command/README.md

 [![bitHound Overall Score](https://www.bithound.io/github/sketch7/ssv-ng2-command/badges/score.svg)](https://www.bithound.io/github/sketch7/ssv-ng2-command)
 [![npm version](https://badge.fury.io/js/%40ssv%2Fng2-command.svg)](https://badge.fury.io/js/%40ssv%2Fng2-command)

-Command pattern implementation for angular 2.
+[Command pattern][commandPatternWiki] implementation for angular 2.
 Command's are used to encapsulate information which is needed to perform an action.

 Main purpose usually is to disable a button when an action is executing, or not in a valid state (e.g. busy, invalid) and also to show an activity progress while executing.